dx7er/dx7er.github.io/README.md

 3. Make your improvements
 4. Commit: git commit -m "Add [your feature]"
 5. Push: git push origin feature/YourUpdate
-6. Open a Pull Request — I’ll review and merge it if all looks good!
+6. Open a Pull Request, I’ll review and merge it if all looks good!

 ### License